How do I use a semicolon?Last week I asked for suggestions for blog posts, and Kate asked about when to use a semicolon.

 Notice that the list is introduced by a colon, and you mustn’t forget to use a semicolon before the final and.

-So it’s really quite straightforward – there are only ever two reasons to use the semicolon.
+It really is that straightforward – there are only ever two reasons to use the semicolon.

 I hope that’s cleared things up for you!